amirmasoudabdol/rstudio-icons/README.md

 Please let me know if you have noticed any issues with any of the icons.

-## TODO
+## Known Issues

-- [ ] If you happen to know a nice way of incorporating the
+- I would like to use the white 'R' in the Trans flag icon but that's a bit tricky.
+If you happen to know how to do that nicely, please let me know.

 ## Support

 You can always support my project through GitHub Sponsorship project.
-Find the 💖 button in this page, and either sponsor me monthly, or make a one-time donation.
+Find the 💖 button on top of this page, and either support me monthly, or make a one-time donation.
+You can also [buy me a coffee](https://ko-fi.com/amirmasoudabdol).
 I would really appriciate it! 🙂 🙏🏼